joannakonte/lsh_hypercube_kmeans/README.md

 The **MNIST dataset** of handwritten digits is used for evaluation, with Euclidean distance as the primary metric.
 The project is implemented in **C++**.

-It was done in 2023 as an assignement in the course "Software Development for Algorithmic Problems" by Panagiotis Chatzimichos and Ioanna Kontemeniotou.
+It was done in 2023 as an assignement in the course "Software Development for Algorithmic Problems" by Panagiotis Chatzimichos and Ioanna Kontemeniotis.

 ## Repository Structure
 ```